 - High quality

-- Can be challenging to learn how to use it properly
+- It can be challenging to learn how to use it properly

 - Not as good for beginners